Use Pipelines-as-Code with GitLab Webhook #

 ?
 Please enter your personal access token: **************************

-🔑 Secret repositories-project has been updated with new personal access token in the project-pipelines namespace.
+đ Secret repositories-project has been updated with new personal access token in the project-pipelines namespace.

-Note: If Repository exist in a namespace other than the default namespace, use tkn pac webhook add [-n namespace].
-In the above example, Repository exist in the project-pipelines namespace rather than the default namespace; therefore the webhook was added in the project-pipelines namespace.
+Note: If Repository exists in a namespace other than the default namespace, use tkn pac webhook add [-n namespace].

-Update by changing Repository YAML or using kubectl patch command #
+Update by changing Repository YAML or using kubectl patch command

 When you have regenerated a new token, you must update it in the cluster.
-For example, you can replace $NEW_TOKEN and $target_namespace with their respective values:

 You can find the secret name in the Repository CR.